DevOpsBootcamp/website/source/frameworks.rst

-    Frameworks tend to exist for commonly developed types of applications to reduce the amount of time spent on repeated development steps like recieving HTTP requests or drawing sprites to a screen.
+    Frameworks tend to exist for commonly developed types of applications to reduce the amount of time spent on repeated development steps like receiving HTTP requests or drawing sprites to a screen.

 Why and When to use a Framework